liuyangliuyangliuyang/Urban-Street-Network-Morphology-Classification-Through-SGBNet-and-Fusion-Models/README.md

 }

 ### Dataset Loading
-The dataset/ directory contains the necessary functions to load and preprocess your data.
+The `dataset/` directory contains the necessary functions to load and preprocess your data.
 You can load data like this:

+from dataset import DataSource

+# Load graph data from file
-from dataset import DataSource data_source = DataSource(file_path='data/urban-street-network.h5', data_type='graph0', columns=['nx_list'])
+data_source = DataSource(file_path='data/urban-street-network.h5', data_type='graph0', columns=['nx_list'])
 data = data_source.load_data(idx=0)

 ### Model Training and Evaluation
-To start the training and evaluation process, run the main.py script:
+To start the training and evaluation process, run the `main.py` script:

 python main.py

 This script will automatically load the data, initialize the model, and begin the training process.
-You can adjust the configurations in config/config.py to modify the model or dataset.
+You can adjust the configurations in `config/config.py` to modify the model or dataset.

 ### Feature Processing
-The feature_processing/ directory includes all functions for extracting and transforming features.
+The `feature_processing/` directory includes all functions for extracting and transforming features.
 You can transform features as follows:

 from feature_processing import transform_node_features, transform_features

 train_dataset, val_dataset, test_dataset = transform_node_features(train_dataset, val_dataset, test_dataset)

 ### Model Definition
-The models (CNN, GNN, etc.) are located in the models/ directory.
+The models (CNN, GNN, etc.) are located in the `models/` directory.
 Below is an example of how to define and use a dynamic model:

 from models import DynamicModel

 model = DynamicModel(config=possible_models, num_classes=6)
-Detailed Components
-Dataset (dataset/)
-DataSource.py: Handles loading data from various sources (images, graphs, labels).

-load_image(idx): Loads image data.

-load_graph0(idx), load_graph1(idx): Loads graph data of type 0 and 1.

-load_labels(idx): Loads labels for each data sample.

-CombinedDataset.py: Combines multiple data sources into a single dataset.

-__getitem__(self, idx): Returns data from all sources at the specified index.

-__len__(self): Returns the length of the dataset.

-load_splits_from_h5py.py: Loads dataset splits (train, validation, test) from an HDF5 file.

-load_splits_from_h5py(h5_file_path, key): Loads dataset splits from the specified key in the H5 file.

-Feature Processing (feature_processing/)
-feature_extraction.py: Extracts features from the dataset.

-extract_node_features(dataset): Extracts node features for GNNs.

-extract_global_features(dataset): Extracts global features.

-feature_transform.py: Transforms features (e.g., scaling, normalization).

-transform_node_features(train_dataset, val_dataset, test_dataset): Transforms node features for GNNs.

-transform_features(train_dataset, val_dataset, test_dataset): Transforms global features.

-Models (models/)
-cnn.py: Defines CNN-based models for image data.

-ModifiedResNet34: A modified ResNet34 model for image feature extraction.

-gnn.py: Defines GNN models for graph-based data.

-CustomGNN: A custom GNN model with configurable layers and pooling mechanisms.

-fusion.py: Defines a model that fuses features from different models.

-FusionLayer: Combines CNN and GNN outputs for final classification.

-dynamic_model.py: A dynamic model that integrates CNN, GNN, and global models.

-DynamicModel: Main model that integrates CNN, GNN, and global models into a unified framework.

-Trainer (trainer/)
-train.py: Implements the training loop.

-train(model, train_loader, optimizers, criterion, device): Trains the model for one epoch.

-evaluate.py: Implements the evaluation loop.

-evaluate(model, loader, criterion, device): Evaluates the model on validation/test data.

-test.py: Performs the final evaluation after training.

-evaluate1(model, loader, criterion, device): Evaluates the model and saves results.

-Utils (utils/)
-save_results.py: Handles saving results, such as training cost and performance metrics.

-save_cost(training_time, model_parameters, split_seed, root_result_path): Saves training time and model parameters.

-metrics.py: Calculates performance metrics such as F1 score, accuracy, precision, and recall.

-calculate_metrics(y_pred, y_true): Calculates overall metrics like F1 score, accuracy, and confusion matrix.

-cost_utils.py: Contains helper functions to save training cost and other metrics.

-Example Usage
-To run the training and evaluation pipeline, execute main.py:
+## Detailed Components

+### Dataset (`dataset/`)
+- `DataSource.py`: Handles loading data from various sources (images, graphs, labels).
+    - `load_image(idx)`: Loads image data.
+    - `load_graph0(idx), load_graph1(idx)`: Loads graph data of type 0 and 1.
+    - `load_labels(idx)`: Loads labels for each data sample.
+- `CombinedDataset.py`: Combines multiple data sources into a single dataset.
+    - `__getitem__(self, idx)`: Returns data from all sources at the specified index.
+    - `__len__(self)`: Returns the length of the dataset.
+- `load_splits_from_h5py.py`: Loads dataset splits (train, validation, test) from an HDF5 file.
+    - `load_splits_from_h5py(h5_file_path, key)`: Loads dataset splits from the specified key in the H5 file.

+### Feature Processing (`feature_processing/`)
+- `feature_extraction.py`: Extracts features from the dataset.
+    - `extract_node_features(dataset)`: Extracts node features for GNNs.
+    - `extract_global_features(dataset)`: Extracts global features.
+- `feature_transform.py`: Transforms features (e.g., scaling, normalization).
+    - `transform_node_features(train_dataset, val_dataset, test_dataset)`: Transforms node features for GNNs.
+    - `transform_features(train_dataset, val_dataset, test_dataset)`: Transforms global features.

+### Models (`models/`)
+- `cnn.py`: Defines CNN-based models for image data.
+    - `ModifiedResNet34`: A modified ResNet34 model for image feature extraction.
+- `gnn.py`: Defines GNN models for graph-based data.
+    - `CustomGNN`: A custom GNN model with configurable layers and pooling mechanisms.
+- `fusion.py`: Defines a model that fuses features from different models.
+    - `FusionLayer`: Combines CNN and GNN outputs for final classification.
+- `dynamic_model.py`: A dynamic model that integrates CNN, GNN, and global models.
+    - `DynamicModel`: Main model that integrates CNN, GNN, and global models into a unified framework.

+### Trainer (`trainer/`)
+- `train.py`: Implements the training loop.
+    - `train(model, train_loader, optimizers, criterion, device)`: Trains the model for one epoch.
+- `evaluate.py`: Implements the evaluation loop.
+    - `evaluate(model, loader, criterion, device)`: Evaluates the model on validation/test data.
+- `test.py`: Performs the final evaluation after training.
+    - `evaluate1(model, loader, criterion, device)`: Evaluates the model and saves results.

+### Utils (`utils/`)
+- `save_results.py`: Handles saving results, such as training cost and performance metrics.
+    - `save_cost(training_time, model_parameters, split_seed, root_result_path)`: Saves training time and model parameters.
+- `metrics.py`: Calculates performance metrics such as F1 score, accuracy, precision, and recall.
+    - `calculate_metrics(y_pred, y_true)`: Calculates overall metrics like F1 score, accuracy, and confusion matrix.
+- `cost_utils.py`: Contains helper functions to save training cost and other metrics.

+## Example Usage
+To run the training and evaluation pipeline, execute `main.py`:

 python main.py

-You can modify the configurations and models by editing the config/config.py file.
+You can modify the configurations and models by editing the `config/config.py` file.

-This is the complete **README.md** in **Markdown** format, which includes the entire directory structure and all relevant details.
-You can copy this entire content and paste it into your GitHub repository without worrying about formatting issues.